PX4/PX4-user_guide/en/ros2/offboard_control.md

 This example publishes positions in the NED frame, as expected by PX4.
 To subscribe to data coming from nodes that publish in a different frame (for example the ENU, which is the standard frame of reference in ROS/ROS 2), use the helper functions in the [frame_transforms](https://github.com/PX4/px4_ros_com/blob/main/src/lib/frame_transforms.cpp) library.

+By default, you cannot arm a vehicle without a connection to ground station (QGC) or an established RC connection.
+This default behaviour is to enforce safety so that there is always the option to regain manual control.
+For the example below, make sure that QGC is connected before running the ROS 2 node.
 :::

 ## Trying it out